mrotundo/datalakedev/docs/architecture.md

 * Redshift Spectrum
 * S3

-## Core Functionality
+## Walkthrough
-Amazon has two overlapping technologies that focus on providing Data Lake functionality and management capabilities, (Glue)[#glue] and (Lake Formation)[#lake-formation].
+Amazon has two overlapping technologies that focus on providing Data Lake functionality and management capabilities, [Glue](#glue) and [Lake Formation](#lake-formation).
 Glue focuses on ETL, but also provides data catalog functionality with tools to automate its upkeep.

-For storage (S3)[#s3] is
+Lake formation is a level "above" Glue, not only concerened with the ETL processes, but the data (and access to it).

+For storage [S3](#s3) is the common thread throughout all potential solutions.
+All of the Amazon big data technologies integrate directly with it

+Processing for more straightforward ETL tasks could be handled directly through Glue, but it does not support some more advanced features of Spark.
+For heavier computing loads [Elastic Map Reduce (EMR)](#emr) should be utilized.
+There is additional overhead in EMR as it does require a cluster be provisioned, but in doing so you are gaining access to a full Hadoop stack.

+## Security
+There are several laye

 # Utilization